Please select your desired location from the blue tabs below, and then choose the date.

 This unit is nationally recognised and can only be delivered by a Registered Training Organisation (RTO) that complies with governing standards of quality control and quality training and assessment.
 This course qualifies you to become a licensed crane operator (or crane driver) in the construction industry for slewing mobile cranes up to 60 tonnes.

-Upon successful completion of this course the participant will be awarded a Statement of Attainment for the nationally recognised unit TLILIC0013 Licence to operate a slewing mobile crane (up to 60 tonnes capacity).
+Upon successful completion of this course the participant will be awarded a Statement of Attainment for the nationally recognised unit TLILIC0023 Licence to operate a slewing mobile crane (up to 60 tonnes capacity) equivalent to unit TLILIC0013, which has been superseded recently.

 Participants who do not satisfactorily complete the course in the first attempt have 90 days from the course completion to undertake a second and third attempt at the assessment at an additional cost (to be determined on case-by-case basis).
 Participants who wait longer than 90 days to undertake the second attempt will need to reenrol into the course and pay the full course fee.